ipfabric/docs/docs/support/known_issues/IP_Fabric/data_not_received.md

 We are actively searching for not optimized tasks that can cause the discovery services to be stuck and prevent them from processing SSH data.
 We appreciate your feedback and cooperation in reporting any issues you encounter with our discovery services.

-If you are having an extensive number of these error messages, please contact us through our support portal.
+If you have an extensive number of these error messages, please contact us through our support portal.
 We will investigate the issue and provide you with a solution as soon as possible.